Understanding Roth IRA conversions

 In some circumstances, a Roth IRA conversion may have a positive impact on your financial future and the future of your beneficiaries.

-How a Roth IRA conversion works
+What is a Roth IRA conversion?

 Converting to a Roth IRA involves moving assets from your traditional IRA or employer-based retirement plan to a Roth IRA.
 While you'll pay taxes on the pre-tax retirement assets in the year you convert, future earnings on your money will be tax-free in a Roth IRA — and withdrawals will be tax-free as well, when you have met certain requirements.

-Reasons to consider a conversion
+Benefits: Reasons to consider a conversion

-Conversions make the most sense if you meet the following guidelines
+Considerations: Conversions make the most sense if you meet the following guidelines

 Tax-free Roth IRA distributions